How to Collect In-App Feedback? (Best Practices, Ways & Tools)

 In-app feedback can be seen as the next step in customer service.
 It allows customers to communicate with companies through a more convenient medium than email or phone calls.

-Why collect in-app feedback?
+Why should you collect mobile in-app feedback?

-Collecting feedback from customers is vital for any business.
+Collecting app feedback from customers is vital for any business.
 It allows you to improve the product, prioritize features and make it more user-friendly.
 The more feedback you get, the better your app will be for users.

 - Identify Feature Requests & Bugs: It allows you to get feedback and feature requests from your customers in real-time and fix bugs before they cause problems.
 It is easier for the developer to identify and rectify any issues.